-Some full-time faculty, including those responsible for the IS curriculum development, must hold a terminal degree in information systems.
+Some full-time faculty members, including those responsible for the IS curriculum development, must hold a terminal degree with a program of study in information systems.

 PROGRAM CRITERIA FOR INFORMATION TECHNOLOGY AND SIMILARLY NAMED COMPUTING PROGRAMS Lead Society: CSAB

 These program criteria apply to computing programs using information technology or similar terms in their titles.